Kiryat Ye'arim: Institutions

 Kiryat Ye'arim is home to three Orthodox post-high school yeshivas aimed at foreign students, particularly from the U.S.: Neveh Zion, Keser Dovid and Yishrei Lev.

 It is also home to a Sephardic Haredi yeshiva - Be'er Yitzhak and another yeshiva: Me'orot Hatorah.

+Voting Patterns

+In the 2022 election, 98 percent of voters in Kiryat Ye'arim voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.04 percent voted for the Arab parties.
+88 percent of voters voted for the Haredi parties Shas or UTJ.